 The objective of the scheme is to achieve 100% funding.
 Funding levels are monitored on an annual basis.
-A triennial valuation was carried out as at 31 March 2019, utilising three pools of employers within the scheme.
+A triennial valuation was carried out as at 31 March 2022, utilising three pools of employers within the scheme.
 The valuation has taken account of the national changes to the scheme under the Public Pensions Services Act 2013.
 The Act provides for scheme regulations to be made within a common framework, to establish new career average re-valued earnings to pay pensions and other benefits to certain public servants.
-The latest valuation as at 31 March 2019 is reflected in the 2020/21 accounts.
-The next actuarial valuation of the Fund will be carried out as at 31 March 2022 and will set contribution rates for the period 1 April 2023 to 31 March 2026.
-The total contributions expected to be made in respect of funded defined benefits by the Authority in the year to 31 March 2021 are £30.159m.
-The weighted average duration of the defined benefit obligation for RBG scheme members is 19 years and LPFA scheme members 13 years.
+This latest valuation as at 31 March 2022 has been be reflected in the 2021/22 accounts.
+This valuaion has set contribution rates for the period 1 April 2023 to 31 March 2026.
+The total contributions expected to be made in respect of funded defined benefits by the

+Authority in the year to 31 March 2023 are £31.0m.
+The weighted average duration of the defined benefit obligation for RBG scheme members is 20 years and LPFA scheme members 12 years.